kjell/mcn-2020-git-haiku/index.md

-Under cherry-trees
+The summer grasses.
-The birds cry, and the fishes’ eyes are
+and bring to men a chance to rest
-It’s the Doll’s Festival.
+are darkened